troymessina/PhysicsArtOfModeling/chapters/01Introduction.md

 (chap:introduction)=
 # Overview
 :::{hint} Learning Objectives
-* Understand the Scientific Method.
+* Understand the dynamic nature of physics and the role of new evidence in developing and modifying scientific theories.
-* Define the scope of Physics.
+* Explain the difference between hypothesis, law, and scientific theory.
-* Understand the difference between theory and model.
+* Describe the scope of Physics.
-* Have a sense of how a physicist thinks.
+* Gain a sense of how a physicist thinks.

 :::
 :::{note} Think About It
 A scientific theory...
-1.  must explain the physical world, and it may or may not be experimentally verifiable.
+1. 	is a tentative explanation for a natural phenomenon that can be tested.
-2.  proves our models to be correct, and it must be experimentally verifiable.
+2.	proves our models correct and must be experimentally verified.
-3.  describes the physical world, and must be experimentally verifiable.
+3.	describes the natural world and must be experimentally verifiable.
-4.  must disprove other theories, and may or may not be experimentally verifiable.
+4.	must disprove other theories and may or may not be experimentally verifiable.

 :::{note} Answer
 :class: dropdown
 3.